charlie-hotel/cappybot/README.md

 ## Setting up

 ### Requirements
 cappybot should run on either Windows or Linux after installing Python 3 and several required pip packages.
-You can automate the installation of these packages by running the following command or checking out the `requirements.txt` file.
+You can automate the installation of these packages by running the following command, or check out the `requirements.txt` file if you want to manually install them.

     pip3 install -r requirements.txt